csaravanan2607/Ex-1-CD-Lab/README.md

     return 0;
 }
 ```
-# OUTPUT :
+# Output :
 ![Screenshot 2024-10-08 090732](https://github.com/user-attachments/assets/ecd37b5b-6eba-4b57-9b4a-00c69a3c673b)

-# RESULT :
+# Result :
-### The program to implement a symbol table is executed and the output is verified.
+The program to implement a symbol table is executed and the output is verified.